theandrew168/sbs-website/content/posts/revamping-my-old-chip8-emulator.md

 so, on build, wget the SDL2 libs, extract em, and link it in!
 its that easy and the resulting exe needs _nothing_ installed on the windows machine in order to run
 its a great solution to a potentially very messy problem!

-# Above and Beyond
-one unique thing about CHIP-8 is that there are only a handful of games (like 23ish)
-plus the DRM for these games is basically non-existent (everyone just keeps them in their repo)
-so, it'd be cool to just "bake" these into the emulator some how
-there aren't many and they aren't that big so it wouldn't bloat the executable very much
-it would also mean that users don't need to have the ROMs on their system to use the emulator

-how we gonna do this?
-chris has a post about it: LINK
-this is where `rom2c` comes in!
-convert all the roms to C source and build them in
-now we just need a way to select one when the emulator starts

-selection screen?
-dunno how fancy this will be
-I'll figure it out - need to write more code

 # Conclusion
 thats it!